eltrevii/TreviRT/README.md

 # TreviAV
-My own anti-virus, based on [r/TronScript](https://old.reddit.com/r/TronScript/).<br>
+My own anti-virus, based on [r/TronScript](https://old.reddit.com/r/TronScript/).\
-To download it, click Code, and then Download ZIP, or use [this link](https://github.com/aritz331/TreviAV/archive/refs/heads/main.zip).
+To download it, click Code, and then Download ZIP, or use [this link](https://github.com/aritz331/TreviAV/archive/refs/heads/main.zip).\
+This anti-virus is currently a PoC (Proof of Concept) and it isn't complete.